 This breed can be traced back to the Roman Mastiffs, although it is smaller than the mammoth breeds of the time.
-It was used as a herding dog, is a hardy and healthy dog, and it can cope with very cold and extreme weather conditions.
+It was used as a herding dog so it is a hardy and healthy dog.
+It can cope with cold and extreme weather conditions.

 The Newfoundland, or Newfie, comes from Newfoundland and is one of the giant breeds that is referred to as a nanny dog because of how gentle they are with small children.

 This massive teddy bear was originally a working dog.
 It would have originally worked as a seaman’s dog helping to drag in nets and manage catches.
 He then became a water rescue dog and his influence spread across the mountains of Switzerland.